svennam92/microprofile-hol/exercises/ex4.md

 ### Customize deploy manifests

-Change the image name given in the respective deployment YAML files for all the projects in the manifests directory with the newly built/pushed image names.
+Change the image name given in the respective deployment YAML files for all the projects in the `manifests` directory (in the top-level directory in the repo) with the newly built/pushed image names.
 You'll have to do once for each of the following files:

 ```
 deploy-schedule.yaml